 Self-employed, form 1099 Michigan taxpayers come in many different forms and can have significantly different tax needs when it comes to tax preparation and resolution of back taxes with the state of Michigan and the IRS.
 Some people have a small side business with very few expenses.
 They could be independent contractors.
 Others may have multiple businesses, employees, a home officer, and depreciation that need to be accounted for.

-Speak with AUSTIN & LARSON Tax Resolution, an experienced Howell, MI based team of tax professionals.
+Speak with AUSTIN & LARSON Tax Resolution, an experienced Howell, MI and Saginaw, MI based team of tax professionals.
 Our IRS tax assistance includes tax preparation services, compliance, audit help, and settlement of any IRS back income tax debt.
 Our tax preparation services could significantly reduce your taxes owed when the IRS comes calling.
 In evaluating your payment options, we provide valuable support that Michigan taxpayers can reliable on and trust.
 Call us now at 1-866-668-2953 for any self-employment/form 1099 tax help that you need.

 Our Tax Relief Team in Michigan